boettiger-lab/approx-model-or-approx-soln/README.md

 ### Function files:

+  + `envs/growth_fns.py`: a collection of growth functions (i.e. dynamical recruitment models) that define the actual dynamical model used in policy optimization.
   + `eval_util.py`: Data generation.
       Generating simulated data under DRL and classical policies, interpolating policies, plotting results.
   + `msy_fns.py`: Functions used to optimize a constant mortality policy (i.e. find the MSY).
   + `one_fishery_esc_fns.py`: Functions used to optimize a constant escapement policy in the single-fishery cases
   + `two_fishery_esc_fns.py`: Functions used to optimize a constant escapement policy in the two-fishery cases
   + `uncontrolled_fns.py`: Functions used to generate and plot the natural dynamics of the system (with no harvest)
-  + `envs/growth_fns.py`: a collection of growth functions (i.e. dynamical recruitment models) that define the actual dynamical model used in policy optimization.
   + `util.py`: general miscellaneous utility functions

 ### Supporting scripts:

+  + `delete_cache.py`: deletes all DRL policies saved in the 'cache' subdirectory.
   + `esc_heatmap.py`: generates a heatmap of the constant escapement strategy for different values of costant escapement in the two fishery case.
   + `esc_oneSp_performance.py`: plots the performance of constant escapement strategies for several values of constant escapement in the single fishery case.
-  + `delete_cache.py`: deletes all DRL policies saved in the 'cache' subdirectory
   + `rl_vs_esc_t.py`: plots the average difference between DRL and optimal constant escapement policy actions as a function of time (averaged over time-bins).